elbarhichi/Self-Organized-Multi-Agents-System/README.md

 This communication-based strategy allows agents to form temporary partnerships, coordinate actions, and minimize redundant movements.

+### 6.4.
+Communication + Battery Uncertainties Strategy

+In this variant, we extend our full communication protocol by introducing a model of battery‐driven uncertainty.
+Each robot is assigned a random battery capacity between `battery_min` and `battery_max` at initialization.
+Every action (move, pick‐up, combine, drop) consumes one unit of battery.
+When a robot’s battery is exhausted, it must immediately drop whatever it holds and cease further operation.

+Key behaviors in this scenario:

+- **Random initial battery:**
+Each robot begins with a different energy budget, forcing heterogeneity in how far and how long they can operate before needing assistance.

+- **Energy consumption:**
+Every time a robot executes an action (move, pick‑up, combine, drop), its remaining battery decreases by one.

+- **Automatic drop on empty battery:**

+   - **Single waste held:**
+A robot that runs out of power while carrying one piece of waste drops it in its current cell and broadcasts an Intra‑team notification to its own color group, alerting teammates to retrieve the droped waste.

+   - **Combined (higher‑level) waste held:**
+If battery expires after combining, the robot drops the combined waste where it stands, then it broadcasts an Inter‑tier notification so the next color group (e.g., green→yellow or yellow→red) learns the precise drop location.

+   - **Adaptive search by next‑tier robots:**
+Under ordinary conditions, higher‑tier robots only search for new waste at the zone border.
+When they receive a battery‑drop broadcast, however, they override the border‑only rule and navigate directly to the announced coordinates —even if that lies deeper in another zone— to recover the abandoned combined waste since the radioactivity level there is suitable.

+- **Permanent shutdown:**
+Once a robot’s battery reaches zero, it performs no further percepts, deliberations, or actions, simulating a complete system failure at that location.

+By combining communication protocols with random battery lifetimes, this scenario stresses both our intra‑team coordination (comm₁) and cross‑tier handoff (comm₂) mechanisms under unpredictable operational constraints.

 ## 7. Model Evaluation & Results